ministryofjustice/security-guidance/docs/remote-working.md

 -   Take part in conference or video calls when you are in public or shared spaces such as cafes or waiting rooms.
 -   Send your work material to your personal devices or your personal email address.
 -   Redirect print jobs from MoJ printers to a personal printer.
+-   Use public 'charging stations' provided at airports, conference venues, hotels, or similar public locations.
+They might be used to upload malicious software onto your device.
+-   Connect MoJ equipment to vehicles, using either USB or Bluetooth.
+These connections can download information from the device or upload malicious software.
+-   Connect to MoJ systems or services through Hotel or other public wifi spots without using a VPN.

 ## Working securely